bhavukspilll/Drops-Flutter/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-A µFramework for showing alerts like the one used when copying from pasteboard or connecting Apple pencil and the alert shown on iPhones when using the silent toggle.
+A pacakge for showing alerts like the one used when copying from pasteboard or connecting Apple pencil and the alert shown on iPhones when using the silent toggle.

 ## Features